jjm2473/fail2ban-openwrt/README.md

 # fail2ban-openwrt
 A better fail2ban version only for OpenWRT/iStoreOS.
-Now only works in OpenWrt/iStoreOS 24.10
+Now only works in OpenWrt/iStoreOS 24.10 that using nft

 ## Build ipk for openwrt